 ✘ Events relating to private/corporate business or for-profit organizations will be excluded.

-Creating a Poster: Digital posters are a great way to share your event or activity… and they’re easy to make with PowerPoint (a program available on most Windows laptops/computers).
+Making Posters: Digital posters are a great way to share your event or activity… and they’re easy to make with PowerPoint (a program available on most Windows laptops/computers).
 Watch the video below to get started!

 You can also check out our Poster Design Tips Brochure and/or download our PowerPoint TV Channel Poster Template.
-If you don’t access to a computer or would like some help creating a poster, don’t hesitate to get in touch with us.
+If you don’t have access to a computer or would like some help creating a poster, don’t hesitate to Contact Us.
 We have trained staff that can help you design your first poster and we also have public computers that can be used for creating content.

 Shooting Video with a Camera: Most cameras have the capability to record video, whether you’re using a small point and shoot camera or a DSLR camera.
 If you have a point and shoot camera (they are about the size of a cell phone and don’t have any protruding lenses) and want to learn how to use it to shoot video, click here for a helpful article.
 If you have a DSLR camera, take a look at the video embedded below to learn how to shoot video with your DSLR, or click here to read some helpful tips and tricks.

-Editing Video and Slideshows in iMovie: Once you have your video footage, you may want to add text to your video to help communicate details to the viewers of the Cultural Channel, or perhaps even add some special effects or turn a group of photos into a slideshow.
-We recommend using the Mac-based program iMovie to edit video because it’s fairly straightforward and isn’t too complicated. iMovie is only available on Mac computers, but don’t worry if you don’t have one – the Markdale and Flesherton branches of the Grey Highlands Public Library have iMac computers with iMovie that are available to the public for use.
+Editing Video and Slideshows in iMovie: You may want to add text to your video to help communicate details to viewers, add some special effects or turn a group of photos into a slideshow.
+We recommend using iMovie because it isn’t too complicated. iMovie is only available on Mac computers, but don’t worry if you don’t have one – the Markdale and Flesherton branches of the Grey Highlands Public Library have iMac computers with iMovie that are available to the public for use.
 If you’re new to iMovie, check out this handy video tutorial below.